A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Validation and Performance

-The quantitative convergence is analysed in \autoref{fig:satoh_convergence}, which plots the maximum relative error against the number of angular grid points $N_\theta$ (while maintaining $N_r = 2N_\theta$).
-This test highlights the critical role of the boundary conditions discussed in \autoref{sec:linear_system}.
+This test highlights the critical role of the boundary conditions discussed in \cref{sec:linear_system}.
 In spectral methods, accuracy typically exhibits an initial transient regime, followed by exponential convergence once the solution is adequately resolved.
 However, as shown by the red squares, when a standard Dirichlet boundary condition ($\overline{v_r^2}=0$) is imposed at the finite outer boundary $r_{\max}$, the convergence quickly saturates around an error floor of $10^{-3}$.
 This saturation is a direct consequence of the truncation error at the boundary, where the physical solution is small but non-zero.

-In contrast, the Robin boundary condition (\autoref{eq:robin_bc}) successfully eliminates this saturation (blue circles).
+In contrast, the Robin boundary condition (\cref{eq:robin_bc}) successfully eliminates this saturation (blue circles).
 The error continues to decrease exponentially toward machine precision limits.
-The convergence is well-fitted by the exponential $y \approx 0.56 \exp(-0.51 x)$, demonstrating that the method achieves $\sim 1$ per cent accuracy with as few as $N_\theta=7$ angular points (a $14 \times 7$ grid).
+The convergence is well-fitted by the exponential $y \approx 0.56\, \exp(-0.51 x)$, demonstrating that the method achieves $\sim 1$ per cent accuracy with as few as $N_\theta=7$ angular points (a $14 \times 7$ grid).
 This dramatic efficiency gain over traditional grid-based or quadrature methods is a hallmark of properly formulated spectral techniques.